gazebosim/gz-cmake/MIGRATION.md

 This macro accepts the argument `QUIT_IF_BUILD_ERRORS` which you should pass to it to get the standard behavior for the ignition projects.
-If for some reason you want to handle build errors in your own way, you can leave that argument out and then do as please after the macro finishes.
+If for some reason you want to handle build errors in your own way, you can leave that argument out and then do as you please after the macro finishes.

 ### Finally, call `ign_create_packages()`

 After this, your top-level `CMakeLists.txt` is finished.
-The remaining changes must be applied throughout your source code.
+The remaining changes listed below must be applied throughout your directory tree.

 ### Change instances of `PROJECT_<type>_VERSION` variables to `PROJECT_VERSION_<type>`.